Low (Flo Rida song)

-"Low" is the debut single by American rapper Flo Rida featuring American singer and rapper T-Pain, from the former's debut studio album Mail on Sunday and also featured on the soundtrack to the 2008 film Step Up 2: The Streets.
-An official remix was made which also features Pitbull.
-The song peaked at number one on the U.S. Billboard Hot 100.
+"Low" is the debut single by American rapper and singer Flo Rida featuring fellow American rapper and singer T-Pain, Written by both alongside DJ Montay, who produced it with the latter, it is the lead single from the former's debut album Mail on Sunday and the opening track of the soundtrack to the 2008 film Step Up 2: The Streets.

 The song was a massive success worldwide and was the longest-running number-one single of 2008 in the United States, spending ten consecutive weeks atop the Billboard Hot 100.
-With over seven million digital downloads it has been certified Diamond by the RIAA, and was the most downloaded single of the 2000s decade, measured by paid digital downloads.
+With over seven million digital downloads, it has been certified Diamond by the RIAA, and was the most downloaded single of the 2000s decade, measured by paid digital downloads.
 The song was named third on the Billboard Hot 100 Songs of the Decade.
+An official remix was made which also features Pitbull.

+The song received two nominations at the 51st Annual Grammy Awards: Best Rap/Sung Collaboration and Best Rap Song.

 Composition

-Several of T-Pain's stylistic effects are present in this song, including Auto-Tune and call and answer during the chorus.
-It is a Pop rap song that contains electronic elements such as 808 drum machines like kick, sub bass, cymbals and the handclaps the melody is an arpeggiated ostinato note sequence instead of a chord progression.
-Flo Rida has sexually charged (but not explicit) lyrics, for example he refers to a woman's buttocks as "birthday cakes" which "stole the show".
-T-Pain also relies heavily on synthesizers.
-The song is written in the key of E♭ minor and at different times different instrumentation cycles, i.e., sometimes only the synthesizer plays, sometimes only the bass, sometimes only the vocals.
-Flo Rida uses a style that is common in 1990s hip-hop party music.
-"Low" is written in common time with a moderate tempo of 128 beats per minute while T-Pain's vocal range spans nearly two octaves from B♭_{2} to F♯_{4}.
-The music is inspired by Lil Jon and 2 Live Crew music production, record production and instrumentation.
+"Low" has been described as a danceable hip-hop song, but more specifically crunk and Miami bass.
+The song features an Eurohouse aesthetic with 808 drum machines such as kick, sub bass, cymbals and handclaps.
+It has a verse–chorus form while the melody is an arpeggiated ostinato note sequence instead of a chord progression.
+T-Pain's rely heavily on synthesizers, with him using Auto-Tune and call and answer during the chorus.
+The song is written in the key of E♭ minor.
+Set in the time signature of common time, it has a moderate tempo of 128 beats per minute.
+T-Pain's vocal range spans nearly two octaves from B♭_{2} to F♯_{4}.

-Thematically, the song describes a sexually desirable girl dancing in a club, and the singer's efforts to hook up with her, primarily by flaunting displays of cash.
+Lyrically, the song describes a sexually desirable girl dancing in a club, and the singer's efforts to hook up with her, primarily by flaunting displays of cash.
 The girl is described in the chorus as wearing "Apple Bottom jeans" and "boots with the fur".

+Commercial performance

+The song debuted at number 91 on the U.S. Billboard Hot 100 for the week of November 6, 2007, and reached number 1 for the week of December 30, 2007.
+The song stayed on the Hot 100 for thirty-nine weeks before dropping out in June 2008.